 In Boa vs Python, the python stalks a teenage couple that is having sex, and actually licks the girl, who, because her eyes are closed, thinks it is her lover.
 Then the python, which should be a constrictor, bites them squarely in half.

 Inversion: In Once Bitten, the hero is targeted by the vampire Countess because he's a virgin.
 He and his girlfriend end up having quickie sex in a coffin, rendering his blood unsuitable for her needs.

-Piranha Part Two: The Spawning opening scene had a couple discussing where they failed to have sex because the guy found fault in everything.
-The hotel room was too dry, the beach too sandy and the boat too uncomfortable.
-They then go scuba-diving into a shipwreck and decided to have sex, you know nothing better than that, right?
-Well okay the killer piranha did kinda ruin the mood.
+Piranha Part Two: The Spawning's opening scene had a couple discussing where they failed to have sex because the guy found fault in everything.
+The hotel room was too dry, the beach too sandy, and the boat too uncomfortable.
+They then go scuba-diving into a shipwreck and decided to have sex, you know, nothing better than that, right?
+Well, okay, the killer piranha did kinda ruin the mood.